../

 cMatMul :: Ptr CDouble -> Ptr CDouble -> Ptr CDouble -> IO ()

-Then we can call these functions:
+Then you can call these functions:

 main = do